dragoon/dragoon.github.io/_posts/2015-02-01-farplano-station-search.md

 <img alt="FarPlano Architecture" src="/images/blog/2015-02-01-farplano-station-search/architecture.svg" />

 The use of the HAFAS API has its obvious advantages, such as the low implementation and maintenance costs, i.e. one just needs to implement a proxy interface that will interact with an API.
-However, there are also a number of disadvantages of the proxy architecture, including the impossibility to alter location search process, longer response times and peculiarities of the HAFAS API (which deserve a separate post).
+However, there are also a number of disadvantages of the proxy architecture, including the impossibility to alter location search process, longer response times and various peculiarities of the HAFAS API (that deserve a separate post).

 The impossibility of changing the HAFAS's location search algorithm became the most crucial problem as we think it is possible to provide a better user satisfaction with other approaches.
 For example, HAFAS search algorithm does not use the information about user's current location to search on the stations closes to him first.